terminalpp/terminalpp/ui/README.md

 - widget are aware of their parent widget,

-# Multi\-Threadded Operation
+# Threading & Synchronization

-All modifications are expected to be done by a single thread.
+All modifications to the UI must be done b